-The following table sets forth information with regard to estimated fair values of financial instruments at December 31, 2016 and December 31, 2015.
+The following table sets forth information with regard to estimated fair values of financial instruments.
 This table excludes financial instruments for which the carrying amount approximates fair value.
-Financial instruments for which the fair value approximates carrying value include cash and cash equivalents, securities available for sale, trading securities, accrued interest receivable, non-maturity deposits, short-term borrowings, accrued interest payable, and interest rate swaps.
+Financial instruments for which the fair value approximates carrying value include cash and cash equivalents, AFS securities, trading securities, accrued interest receivable, non-maturity deposits, short-term borrowings, accrued interest payable and interest rate swaps.

-Decemb er 31, 2016 December 31, 2015 (In thousands) Fair Value Hierarchy Carrying Amount Estimated Fair Value Carrying Amount Estimated Fair Value Financial assets HTM securities 2 \$ 527,948 \$ 525,050 \$ 471,031 \$ 473,140 Net loans 3 6,132,857 6,273,233 5,820,115 5,958,427 Financial liabilities Time deposits 2 \$ 872,411 \$ 868,153 \$ 908,827 \$ 903,501 Long-term debt 2 104,087 104,113 130,447 131,268 Junior subordinated debt 2 101,196 102,262 101,196 97,346
+Decemb er 31, 2017 December 31, 2016 (In thousands) Fair Value Hierarchy Carrying Amount Estimated Fair Value Carrying Amount Estimated Fair Value Financial assets HTM securities 2 \$ 484,073 \$ 481,871 \$ 527,948 \$ 525,050 Net loans 3 6,515,273 6,651,931 6,132,857 6,273,233 Financial liabilities Time deposits 2 \$ 806,766 \$ 801,294 \$ 872,411 \$ 868,153 Long-term debt 2 88,869 88,346 104,087 104,113 Junior subordinated debt 2 101,196 104,593 101,196 102,262

 Fair value estimates are made at a specific point in time, based on relevant market information and information about the financial instrument.
 These estimates do not reflect any premium or discount that could result from offering for sale at one time the Company's entire holdings of a particular financial instrument.
-Because no market exists for a significant portion of the Company's financial instruments, fair value estimates are based on judgments regarding future expected loss experience, current economic conditions, risk characteristics of various financial instruments, and other factors.
+Because no market exists for a significant portion of the Company's financial instruments, fair value estimates are based on judgments regarding future expected loss experience, current economic conditions, risk characteristics of various financial instruments and other factors.
 These estimates are subjective in nature and involve uncertainties and matters of significant judgment and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect the estimates.

 Fair value estimates are based on existing on and off-balance sheet financial instruments without attempting to estimate the value of anticipated future business and the value of assets and liabilities that are not considered financial instruments.
 For example, the Company has a substantial trust and investment management operation that contributes net fee income annually.
-The trust and investment management operation is not considered a financial instrument, and its value has not been incorporated into the fair value estimates.
-Other significant assets and liabilities include the benefits resulting from the low-cost funding of deposit liabilities as compared to the cost of borrowing funds in the market, and premises and equipment.
+The trust and investment management operation is not considered a financial instrument and its value has not been incorporated into the fair value estimates.
+Other significant assets and liabilities include the benefits resulting from the low-cost funding of deposit liabilities as compared to the cost of borrowing funds in the market and premises and equipment.
 In addition, the tax ramifications related to the realization of the unrealized gains and losses can have a significant effect on fair value estimates and have not been considered in the estimate of fair value.

 Fair values for securities are based on quoted market prices or dealer quotes, where available.
 Where quoted market prices are not available, fair values are based on quoted market prices of comparable instruments.
 When necessary, the Company utilizes matrix pricing from a third party pricing vendor to determine fair value pricing.
-Matrix prices are based on quoted prices for securities with similar coupons, ratings, and maturities, rather than on specific bids and offers for the designated security.
+Matrix prices are based on quoted prices for securities with similar coupons, ratings and maturities, rather than on specific bids and offers for the designated security.

 GAAP gives entities the option to measure eligible financial assets, financial liabilities and Company commitments at fair value (i.e., the fair value option), on an instrument-by-instrument basis, that are otherwise not permitted to be accounted for at fair value under other accounting standards.
 The election to use the fair value option is available when an entity first recognizes a financial asset or financial liability or upon entering into a Company commitment.
 Subsequent changes in fair value must be recorded in earnings.
-As of December 31, 2016 and 2015, the Company did not elect the fair value option for any eligible items.
+As of December 31, 2017 and 2016, the Company did not elect the fair value option for any eligible items.